DiogoAluai/registry-service/README.md

 # Registry
 This registry serves as service name resolution.
 It stores services' information, such as port, protocol, and IP.
 It was created to solve a specific problem:
-Where to find your service/device in a private network, where you have no configuration control and IPs keep changing?
+Where can your service/device be found in a private network, when you have no configuration control and IPs keep changing?

+This registry is a solution to that problem.
 Services can 'register' to the registry, and apps can access this information through the 'retrieve' endpoint.
 The endpoints are protected with an API_KEY, but it's vulnerable to [playback attacks](https://en.wikipedia.org/wiki/Replay_attack).
 To retrieve information from the registry I've also created a [registry-client library](https://github.com/DiogoAluai/registry-client).

 ## Configuration